Dennissaminathan/task_helm_charts/README.txt

 	Run command kubectl get ingress or minikube kubectl -- get ingress , Get the host name of the ingress (currently configurd as webapplication) and the IP of the ingress. update the name and ip in /etc/hosts file.
 (Something like this :172.168.10.3 webapplication)

-	After the successful host file updation , App can be accessed using curl:/webapplication/data (data is the contect for the data retrival)
+	After the successful host file updation , App can be accessed using curl webapplication/data (data is the contect for the data retrival)

 	the string "Hello world" would be shown.